bitwarden/passwordless-android/README.md

 * Android 9+ (API 28)
 ## Setting up Passwordless-android
 1. Generate SHA256 for your app.
 Refer [link](https://stackoverflow.com/questions/42290681/android-studio-only-gives-me-sha1-i-need-sha256)
-2. Put this SHA256 along with your root andoird package name in your backend to generate assetlink.json for your app at "https://yourexample.com/.well-known/assetlinks.json"
+2. Put this SHA256 along with your root android package name in your backend to generate assetlink.json for your app at "https://yourexample.com/.well-known/assetlinks.json"
-If you'r using [example-nodejs-backend](https://github.com/passwordless/passwordless-nodejs-example). then just put these 2 variables in .env file.
+If you are using [example-nodejs-backend](https://github.com/passwordless/passwordless-nodejs-example). then just put these 2 variables in .env file.
-3. Generate apk key hash, this hash is required in the origin filed to authenticate the app by passwordless.
+3. Generate APK key hash, this hash is required in the origin field to authenticate the app passwordless.
 ### MAC/Linux
 ```bash
 keytool -list -v -keystore ~/.android/debug.keystore | grep "SHA256: " | cut -d " " -f 3 | xxd -r -p | openssl base64 | sed 's/=//g'
 ```
 ### Windows
-Run this on powershell
+Run this on PowerShell
 ```powershell
 # Run keytool command and extract SHA256 hash
 $keytoolOutput = keytool -list -v -keystore $HOME\.android\debug.keystore